georgeroubie/CSS-Style-Guide/README.md

 # CSS Style Guide

-> This is the CSS Style Guide that I created and the Web Development Team of [SiEBEN](http://www.sieben.solutions/) uses in every Front-End Project.
+> This is the CSS Style Guide that I created for the Web Development Team of [SiEBEN](http://www.sieben.solutions/), in order to use it in every Front-End Project.

 ## CSS Pre-Processor